 See Vic's research outputs on Goldsmiths Research Online.

-He pioneered a taught MA in Qualitative Research at Goldsmiths in 1985 and supervised around 30 successful PhD students.
+David pioneered a taught MA in Qualitative Research at Goldsmiths in 1985 and supervised around 30 successful PhD students.
 Since becoming Emeritus Professor in 1999, he has continued publishing methodology books.
-He has also run workshops for research students in Finland, Norway, Sweden, Denmark, France, Sri Lanka and Tanzania.
+David has also run workshops for research students in Finland, Norway, Sweden, Denmark, France, Sri Lanka and Tanzania.

 Besides all this, David's other interests include classical music, literary fiction, bridge, county cricket and spending time with his grandchildren.